How eligibility is determined

 Your EFC is not the amount of money your family will have to pay for college, nor is it the amount of federal student aid you will receive.
-It is a number used by your school to calculate how much financial aid you are eligible to receive.
+It is a number calculated based on your FAFSA data which is used to calculate how much financial aid you are eligible to receive.

-Non-need-based aid is financial aid that is not based on your EFC.
-What matters is your Cost of Attendance (COA) and how much other assistance you’ve been awarded so far.
-The Direct Unsubsidized Loan and Federal PLUS Loan are two sources of non-need-based aid.
-Your eligibility for need based aid is considered before your eligibility for non-need-based aid.
-If a student is in need of additional aid, they may apply for other non-need-based loans to supplement their budget needs.
+Non need-based aid is financial aid that is not based on your EFC.
+The Direct Unsubsidized Loan and Federal PLUS Loan are two sources of non need-based aid.
+Your eligibility for need-based aid is considered before your eligibility for non need-based aid.
+If you are in need of additional aid, you may apply for other non need-based loans to supplement your budget.

-If you decide to take out a loan, make sure you understand who is making the loan and the terms and conditions of the loan.
 Student loans can come from the federal government or from private sources such as a bank or financial institution.
-Loans made by the federal government, called federal student loans, usually offer borrowers lower interest rates and have more flexible repayment options than loans from banks or other private sources.
+Federal student loans made by the federal government, usually offer borrowers lower interest rates and have more flexible repayment options than loans from banks or other private sources.
 Never borrow more than you need for your school related expenses.

 Continued Financial Aid Eligibility